shotover/shotover-proxy/docs/examples/redis-clustering.md

   redis_prod: redis_chain
 ```

 Modify an existing `topology.yaml` or create a new one and place the above example as the files contents.
-Remember to change the `first_contact_points` to IPs and ports that matches your redis-cluster.
+Remember to change the `first_contact_points` to IPs and ports that matches your Redis cluster.
 In this example we will save our config as `redis-shotover.yml`.

 ## Starting